On the Bogolubov-de Gennes Equations: Introduction

-(c) If $0 < \G < 1$, strictly, $(\G, a)$ is even in the sense of the definition \eqref{even} and if $v$ is even, then critical points of $F_T$ satisfy the BdG equations.
+(c) If $0 < \G < 1$, strictly and $(\G, a)$ is even in the sense of the definition \eqref{even}, then critical points of $F_T$ satisfy the BdG equations for some $\mu$ (as a result of the constraint $\Tr \g = \nu$).

-(d) Minimizers of $F_T$ over $\mathcal{D}^1 \times (a_b+\vec{\mathfrak{h}}^1_{\del, \rho})$ are its critical points. \end{theorem}
+(d) Minimizers of $F_T$ over $\mathcal{D}^1_\nu \times \frachbvec^1$ are its critical points. \end{theorem}

-This theorem is proven in Section \ref{sec:energy}.
+This theorem is proven in Appendix \ref{sec:energy}.
 For the translation invariant case, it is proven in \cite{HHSS}.
-In general case, but with $a=0$ (which is immaterial here), the fact that BdG is the Euler-Lagrange equation of BCS used in \cite{FHSS}, but it seems with no proof provided.
+In general case, but with $a=0$, the fact that BdG is the Euler-Lagrange equation of BCS used in \cite{FHSS}, but it seems with no proof provided.

 As a result of Theorem \ref{thm:BdG=EL}, we write the Bogoliubov-de Gennes equations as